bruno-lang/bruno-lang.github.io/learn/index.md

 statements local variables are declared in a function's context, the `where`
 clause:

+		data Point :: (Int a, Int b)
-		fn calc :: Int a -> Int b -> Int
+		fn distance :: Point a -> Point b -> Float
-			= minimum + x * maximum
+			= (dx-square + dy-square) sqrt
 		where
+			Int dx-square = dx * dx
-			Int minimum = a min b
+			Int dy-square = dy * dy
-			Int maximum = a max b
+			Int dx = b x - a x
-			Int x = minimum double - maximum
+			Int dy = b y - a y

+The function `distance` calculates the distance between 2 points `a` and `b`.
-The function `calc` does some calculation following an arbitrary logic that is unimportant here.
-The three variables `minimum`, `maximum` and `x` are declared using the functions parameters and any of the other variables.
-Their sequence is irrelevant, as the order of necessary computation can be derived from the case executed and all calls are known to be referential transparent.
+The four local variables `dx`, `dy`, `dx-square` and `dy-square` are declared using the functions parameters and any of the other variables.
+Thanks to referential transparent order of declaration is irrelevant.

+### Loops
+- say something about how loop constructs are done

 ### First Class Functions
 Functions are values as well, they can appear as parameter and return type of